Dayne-Game/Coding-Journal/Journal.md

 console.log("Hello World");
 ```
 # If and Else Statements
-These are used in C# and JavaScript as well as most other coding languages.
-An if and else statment cheaks to see if the statement is true or false.
+An if statement (also known as an if else statement) is a statement that identifies what statement to run based on the value of a Boolean expression.
+If the Boolean statement is true it will run through the if statement and if the statement is false it will run through the else statement.

 C# Example:
 ---